11 important Questions to Ask a wedding Decorator for your south asian wedding

 If they say yes, it’ll save you the headache of finding someone else to do this on event day.
 Many of them do not want to be responsible for your personal items, however, it never hurts to ask!

-How many hours do you need for set up and tear down?
+8. How many hours do you need for set up and tear down?

-How long will it take you to set up between ceremony and reception?
+9. How long will it take you to set up between ceremony and reception?

-Are there extra fees for set up and delivery?
+11. Are there extra fees for set up and delivery?

-So, you just want to be aware of this before comparing decor team quotes.
-Some companies add this as a line item to the total and others will include this fee in the pricing of their goods/services.
+You want to be aware of this before comparing wedding decorator quotes.
+Some companies add set up and delivery fees as a separate line item, where others will include this fee in the total proposal of their goods/services.